 High blood pressure can cause “mini-strokes” called transient ischemic attacks (TIA) which is caused by a temporary cutoff of blood supply.
 While this kind of stroke isn’t as dangerous as a normal stroke, it is a good sign that you’re at risk for one.

-Strokes are caused when brain cells die due to lack of oxygen and nutrients in the brain.
+Strokes happen when brain cells die due to lack of oxygen and nutrients in the brain.
 High blood pressure can weaken blood vessels and cause a leak, which would prevent sufficient blood to feed the brain.

 Another potential risk from high blood pressure is dementia, which results in memory loss and difficulties thinking, seeing, and speaking.
 Dementia, like strokes, is caused by a lack of blood supply to the brain.